 Three threads run through everything Samvad does.
-We believe they cannot be separated from one another — an innovation ecosystem built without cultural grounding is a graft that rejects.
+They cannot be separated from one another — an innovation ecosystem built without cultural grounding is a graft that rejects.
 A cultural assertion made without economic agency is nostalgia.
-A narrative without substance is marketing.
+A narrative without substance is marketing that fades within a news cycle.

 Samvad does not pitch, place, sell, or broker.
 Participants do not pay to attend.
 Speakers do not sell to the audience.
 Sponsors, where they enter in future editions, do so under guardrails that keep the character of the room intact.
 This is not a principle we hold loosely — it is what makes Samvad possible as a distinct kind of room in Bihar.
 It is precisely because Samvad does not ask participants to be customers that it can build the kind of relationships that matter over the long term.
 The non-transactional character of Samvad is not a constraint.
 It is the enabling condition for everything that follows.